 PKD seizures typically happen after a person experiences a sudden motion, such as being startled or standing up.

-The convulsions typically last less than 5 minutes but can last longer in some cases.
+The convulsions typically last less than 5 minutes.
+However, they can last longer in some cases.
 A person will usually experience fewer episodes as they get older.

 It is a genetic condition, which means a parent can pass it on to their children.

 In rare cases, certain medications can cause epileptic seizures with convulsions.
-The Epilepsy Foundation provides an extensive list of toxins and drugs that could trigger epileptic seizures.
+Antidepressants, stimulants, and antihistamines

 - placing them on the floor so they do not fall and hurt themselves